 Water Benefits

-CCRN projects provided more than 6,000 acre-feet (AF) of water benefits in 2021 and a total of more than 41,000 AF since 2015.
-CCRN tracks the cumulative water benefits as recharge, retired historical pumping, and precluded future pumping.
+CCRN projects provided more than 6,000 acre-feet (AF) of water benefits in 2022 and a total of more than 46,000 AF since 2015.
+CCRN tracks the cumulative water benefits as recharge, retired pumping, and precluded pumping.
 Other projects being pursued by individual members are not reflected on the list tracked by CCRN.

 Among the 8 sites, the Sierra Vista Environmental Operations Park (EOP) Effluent Recharge project and Three Canyons Conservation Site are responsible for nearly 80% of the calculated water benefits accrued by the network through recharge and retired pumping, respectively.